Brittany Hogan: Club career

 Hogan began playing rugby in her local club, Ballynahinch RFC, at the age of 16.

 She has been capped by Ulster at all age grades and was part of the Ulster team that won the first Ireland U18 Interprovincial Series in 2016.

 She played one season with Cooke RFC and, when she moved to Dublin to study in 2018, joined All-Ireland League club Old Belvedere RFC.

+She was named Ulster women's player of the year for the 2023–24 season in the 2024 Ulster Rugby Awards.

+She represented the Combined Irish Provinces in the 2023 Celtic Challenge, and the Wolfhounds in the 2023–24 and 2024–25 editions of the same competition.

 International career

 Hogan got a professional contract with Irish Rugby Union's Sevens programme in August 2017 and made her debut in the World Rugby Sevens Series in Dubai in 2018, scoring a try against New Zealand on her first day on the series.

 She debuted for the Ireland women's VXs in October 2020, as a replacement against Italy, in the final game of the 2020 Women's Six Nations.

-In the 2021 Women's Six Nations she was a replacement against Wales and England and got her first Test start in the third-place playoff against Italy which Ireland won 25-5.
-In the 2022 TikTok Women’s Six Nations Championship she started at number 8 against both Wales and France.
-Brittany earned her 10th cap against Italy where Ireland won 29-08.
+In the 2021 Women's Six Nations she was a replacement against Wales and England and got her first Test start in the third-place playoff against Italy which Ireland won 25–5.
+In the 2022 TikTok Women's Six Nations Championship she started at number 8 against both Wales and France.
+Brittany earned her 10th cap against Italy where Ireland won 29–08.

-She was selected for the Ireland women's national rugby sevens team for the 2021-2022 season.
+She was selected for the Ireland women's national rugby sevens team for the 2021–2022 season.
 She is a regular member of the World Series 7s squad and was a part of the history making team in Seville 2022, achieving 2nd place.

+She was named in Ireland's XVs side for the 2025 Six Nations Championship in March.
+On 11 August, she made the Irish squad to the Rugby World Cup.